St Clement Danes (parish): Governance

 It was first recorded in 1190, being as such a relatively ancient parish; about half was in the Liberty of Westminster and half in the Ossulstone hundred of Middlesex until its final forms when other parishes had been created absorbing parts of its earlier area.
 The medieval parish lay partly in the vill of Westminster, being one of four parishes of Westminster, and partly in the soke of Leicester a city in the English Midlands.
 The Ossulstone section formed part of the Liberty of the Duchy of Lancaster.
 The parish was included in the returns of the Bills of mortality from 1604.

 In 1826 the stocks belonging to the parish, situated in Portugal Street were removed and destroyed.
 They were thought to be the last remaining in London.

 The parish was grouped into the Strand District in 1855 when it came within the area of responsibility of the Metropolitan Board of Works.
 In 1889 the parish became part of the County of London and in 1900 it became part of the Metropolitan Borough of Westminster.
-It was abolished as a civil parish in 1922.
+On 1 April 1922 the parish was abolished to form City of Westminster.